|

 Canadian

-National #5118, a J-4-d 4-6-2 pacific type.
+National #5118, a J-4-d 4-6-2 Pacific type.
 Pulled the

 Pilot Train from Westminster BC to Kamloops Jct.
 No special